AndrewBreyen/MacServer-Documentation/docs/setup/macos-settings.md

 ## Energy Saver
 - Turn Display Off after: never

+:material-information-outline:{ title="Important information" }: testing setting this to 3 minutes

 - [CHECK] Prevent your Mac from automatically sleeping when the display is off
 - [CHECK] Put hard disks to sleep when possible
 - [CHECK] Wake for network access